schcs/EncontroJA2/palestrantes.md

 Trabalho em colaboração com Raimundo Bastos (UnB) e  Csaba Schneider (UFMG).

+#### <font style="color:navy; font-weight:bold;">Elkin Oveimar Quintero Vanegas</font>
+Universidade Federal do Amazonas

+**Irreducible modules over commutative power-associative algebras**

+We introduce the modules over the class of commutative power-associative algebras and we expose a connection, due to I. Shestakov, with Albert's problem (a problem of classification of finite-dimensional algebras) with irreducible modules.
+Furthermore, for any natural number $n$, we associate for the irreducible ${\mathfrak sl}_2(\mathbb{C})$-module of dimension $n$ an irreducible module of dimension $3n$ of the zero algebra of dimension four.
+Thus, we have examples of commutative power-associative algebras where its multiplicative enveloping algebra is either finite or infinite dimensional, so far as Jordan as well as Lie algebras.

 #### <font style="color:navy; font-weight:bold;">Felipe Yukihide Yasumura</font>
 Universidade de São Paulo